woct0rdho/triton-windows/README.md

 ## Why?

 * Free software should run on non-free platforms, as per Richard Stallman
-* This is the basis for torchao, which crucially changes some large models from "can't run" to "can run" on consumer GPUs.
-That's easier than supporting them in other quantization frameworks, or letting the consumers use Linux or WSL
-* This is also used by SageAttention, ParaAttention, and more packages
+* This is required by `torch.compile`, and used by torchao, SageAttention, ParaAttention, and more packages
 * Catgirl matters

 ## Progress

 * Forked from the `release/3.1.x` branch of the official repo
 * `triton.jit` and `torch.compile` just work
-* `torchao.autoquant` just works
-    * You can install the prereleased wheel of torchao by `pip install --pre torchao --index-url https://download.pytorch.org/whl/nightly/cu124`.
-Choose cu121/cu124 according to your CUDA version
 * When I run Flux or CogVideoX in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
 * All unit tests passed
 * Only MSVC is supported, because it's much more stable than GCC and Clang when working with CUDA on Windows